 Many regions have a greater number of staffed first responder units than ambulances who typically arrive earlier and initiate patient care until the arrival of the ambulance.

 Depending on the training of first responders, they are capable of giving basic life support [mostly] and advanced life support.

-Air transport facility is available in many regions where the staff personnel has a sometime including a physician too.
-Air trandsport is common in areas of
+Air transport facility is available in many regions where the staff personnel sometimes includes a physician too.
+Air transport is common in areas of

 - Prolonged transport